 Did you know Buckingham Palace is currently being renovated?
 Take a peek at the staggering numbers involved.

 Palaces were usually imposing, and often filled with priceless artwork, furniture and other accessories that also emphasized the wealth of the residents.
 As well as the building itself, palaces were often famed for their beautiful gardens, many of which survive to this day.
-Meghan Markle will have fun deciding which U.K. Royal garden will be her favorite!

 The earliest surviving palace is believed to be the Palace of Knossos on Crete, which dates back to around 1950 BCE, making it almost 4,000 years old!